Pavlos, Crown Prince of Greece: Crown Prince

 Constantine announced that he "respects" the "decision of the Greek people."
-He and Anne Marie had been living with their family in London for several years.
-Pavlos's youngest siblings were born in London, Theodora in 1983 and Philippos in 1986.
+Yet, from 1975 until early 1978 he was involved in conspiracies to overthrow the government and the republican constitution via a military coup, which eventually did not materialize.
+He and Anne-Marie had been living with their family in London for several years.
+Pavlos's youngest siblings were born in London: Theodora in 1983 and Philippos in 1986.
 Pavlos was educated at the Hellenic College of London, founded by his parents in 1980.
 He attended the Armand Hammer United World College of the American West, Montezuma, New Mexico, in the U.S., from 1984 to 1986.
 After training at the British Army's Royal Military Academy Sandhurst, he was commissioned a second lieutenant in the Royal Scots Dragoon Guards in 1987 on a three-year short-service commission.
 He was promoted to lieutenant in April 1989, and relinquished his commission in April 1990.
 In 1993, he completed a bachelor's degree at the Georgetown University School of Foreign Service.

 On 11 May 1994, the Greek Government under prime-minister Andreas Papandreou renounced the Greek-citizenship status of Pavlos, alongside Constantine, and the rest of the former royal family through law 2215/1994.
 The law stated that Constantine's Greek-citizenship status, and accordingly his family's, could only be restored under specific conditions, including the selection of an explicit surname.
 The following year, while sharing a house in Washington, DC, he and his cousin, Felipe VI of Spain, then Prince of Asturias, attended Georgetown University, where both obtained a Master of Science in Foreign Service.
-As an adult, he lives in New York City and London, working as an investment consultant.
+After, Pavlos lived between New York City and London, working as an investment consultant.
 He is co-founder of Ortelius Advisors, an activist hedge fund.